 The Court approved a grant of \$425,000 to the Ohio Access to Justice Foundation for its work in supporting the delivery of civil legal services to indigent persons.
-The Court also awarded a grant of \$765,000 to the Ohio Lawyers Assistance Program for alcohol, substance-abuse, and mental-health intervention programs.
-Together these grants represent 3.9 percent and 7.0 percent respectively of the fund allocations for fiscal year 2021.
+The Court also awarded a grant of \$765,000 to the Ohio Lawyers Assistance Program for alcohol, substance abuse, and mental health intervention programs.
+Together, these grants represent 3.8% and 6.8% respectively, of the fund allocations for fiscal year 2022.

-On June 30, 2020, the fund had a balance of \$10,884,425.
-In fiscal year 2021, the fund is projected to realize income of \$1,797,883 (including fees, reimbursements, and interest income) and expend an estimated \$10,343,604.
-On June 30, 2020, the fund will have an estimated balance of \$2,338,704
+On June 30, 2021, the fund had a balance of \$4,338,564.
+In fiscal year 2022, the fund is projected to realize income of \$17,039,524 (including fees, reimbursements, and interest income) and expend an estimated \$11,091,777.
+On June 30, 2022, the fund will have an estimated balance of \$10,286,311.

 The Auditor of State conducts a complete audit of the Attorney Services Fund on a regular basis.
-The audit occurs at the same time as the audit of other funds and appropriations to the Supreme Court.
-The most recent audit was conducted in the spring/summer of 2020 for the fiscal year ending June 30, 2020.
-At this point, we are not aware of any findings or instances of noncompliance or internal control weaknesses reported for the Attorney Services Fund.
-The audit report is expected to be released by the Auditor of the State in December 2020.
+The audit occurs at the same time as the audit of other funds appropriated to or collected by the Supreme Court.
+The most recent audit was conducted in the summer of 2021 for the fiscal year ending June 30, 2021.
+At this point we are not aware of any findings or instances of noncompliance or internal control weaknesses reported for the Attorney Services Fund.
+The audit report is not expected to be released by the Auditor of the State in December 2021.

-Attorney registration fees are deposited directly into a bank lockbox maintained by U.S. Bank, where they are invested in financial instruments.
-U.S. Bank was selected to maintain the fund's lockbox through a competitive bid process for moneys deposited and collected in fiscal year 2020.
+Attorney registration fees are deposited directly into a bank lockbox maintained by U.S. Bank where they are invested in financial instruments.
+U.S. Bank was selected to maintain the fund's lockbox through a competitive bid process for moneys deposited and collected in fiscal year 2021.

 The fund's moneys are managed in a conservative, risk-averse manner through investments made in compliance with the Uniform Depository Act, as set forth in Ohio Revised Code Chapter 135, and amended by the Investment Reform Act of 1996.
-These and other state and federal laws require the fund's moneys not be placed at risk in the marketplace through investments in derivatives, reverse purchase agreements, or any method of leveraging.
+These and other state and federal laws require that the fund's moneys not be placed at risk in the marketplace through investments in derivatives, reverse purchase agreements, or any method of leveraging.